- How do I get help?

 16. How often are patches applied to my managed computer?

 We patch Microsoft products on managed Windows endpoints on the second Friday of every month.
 Endpoints that are turned off during the patching window will receive patches on next restart.
 More detailed information is available on the NCSU Active Directory Patching Policy page.
 Non-Microsoft applications that are deployed through managed means are patched and updated according to the NCSU Active Directory Patching Policy.
+More detailed information can be fond by reviewing the knowledge base article titled Software Updates and Patching in the OIT Managed Desktop Environment.

 17. How often will my managed computer reboot?